AnastasiyaTiu/Fall2019OnlineCucumberSelenium/README.md

 clean test -Dcucumber.options="--tags @driver"

 you can specify any tags that are available in your project

+To run smoke test use:

+clean test -P Smoke